Our knowledge of orthopaedics. Your best health.

 When acupuncture is combined with traditional pain relief methods, it may be helpful for some types of chronic pain:

-A typical acupuncture procedure lasts for about 30 minutes.
+A typical acupuncture procedure lasts about 30 minutes.
 Treatments are used to relieve local pain and swelling, as well as to provide a more general feeling of relaxation due to the release of your body's natural painkillers, called endorphins.

 Psychological Methods